liferay/evolvable-apis.org/src/pages/docs/introduction/index.md

 ## What makes an API Evolvable?

-Long story short, an evolvable APIs is an API that has been decided to facilitate seamless evolution.
-This is achieved through set of characteristics, design principles and capabilities that confer the API the capability of evolving and adapting to changes without breaking any client that is already consuming it.
-And at the same time they allow clients to use them in a way that can discover and enhance its behaviour automatically when that evolution happens.
+Long story short, an evolvable APIs is an API that has been designed to facilitate seamless evolution.
+This is achieved through set of characteristics, design principles and capabilities that confer the API the capability of evolving and adapting to changes without breaking clients that are already consuming it.
+And at the same time they allow clients to use them in a way that can discover new capabilities and enhance its behaviour automatically when that evolution happens.

-This could sound like an chasing "El Dorado", like an impossible goal to reach, but in fact it is not.
+This could sounds like an chasing “El Dorado”, like an impossible goal to reach, but in fact it is not.

 The web is almost 30 years old.
 If something has been proven key, is the capability of the Web to evolve gracefully over the years.